lucas-nelson-uiuc/tidy_tools/docs/user-guide/modules/models.md

 #### Validations

-Our client is happy with the transformations, but they want to be sure that the data meets their strict requirements.
+Our client is happy with the conversions, but they want to be sure that the data meets their strict requirements.
 Let's try to validate the following:

 - `latitude` is between (-90, 90) degrees